SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Model-based and Model-free 6D Grasping

 \subsection{Model-free 6D Grasping}

-\textbf{Model-free Object Perception.} When is no 3D model of objects available, we can tackle the \emph{unseen object instance segmentation (UOIS)} problem~\cite{xie2020best,xiang2021learning,lu2022mean} to segment arbitrary objects.
+\textbf{Object Perception.} When there is no 3D model of objects available, we can tackle the \emph{unseen object instance segmentation (UOIS)} problem~\cite{xie2020best,xiang2021learning,lu2022mean} to segment arbitrary objects.
 Once the objects are segmented, model-free grasp planning methods can be used to generate grasps of the segmented objects.
 UOIS methods are usually trained using synthetic images of a large number of objects.
 They learn the concepts of objects and are able to segment novel objects in the real world.

-\textbf{Model-free Grasp Planning.} Grasp planning methods such as 6D GraspNet~\cite{mousavian20196,sundermeyer2021contact} take point clouds of objects or whole scenes as input and output grasps of objects in the scenes.
-These methods are based on trained neural networks for grasp synthesis.
-Similarly to unseen object instance segmentation in perception, they are trained with large numbers of objects with their corresponding grasps.
-Therefore, they can be applied for grasp planning of novel objects using partial point clouds.
+\textbf{Grasp Planning.} Grasp planning methods such as 6D GraspNet~\cite{mousavian20196,sundermeyer2021contact} take point clouds of objects or whole scenes as input and output grasps of objects in the scenes.
+Neural networks trained for grasp synthesis, like those for unseen object instance segmentation, learn from large datasets of object-grasp pairs, allowing them to plan grasps for new objects using partial point clouds.

-\textbf{Model-free Motion Planning.} Once a target object is segmented and grasps of the target object are synthesized, similar to model-based motion planning, we can utilize a motion planning algorithm to generate a trajectory to reach one of the planned grasps.
-The main difference between model-based motion planning is that we do not have 3D models of objects to set up the planning scene for obstacle avoidance.
-Therefore, we simply compute an oriented 3D bounding box for each segmented object for obstacle avoidance during motion planning.
+\textbf{Motion Planning.} Once the target object is segmented and grasps are synthesized, a motion planning algorithm generates a trajectory towards a planned grasp.
+Instead of using 3D object models, oriented 3D bounding boxes for the segmented objects are computed for obstacle avoidance during planning.